 Scientific findings are decisive in practice.
 Active physicians should always be able to treat their patients based on the most recent data available – in the sense of evidence-based medicine.
 To this end, it is essential that they have access to quality information.
 However, despite the success of the Open Access initiative, the majority of current medical literature remains available only to subscribers or staff of institutions that pay for licences.
-In this context, the Swiss Academy of Medical Sciences (SAMS) has been working towards the acquisition of a national licence for the Cochrane Library.
+With the support of swissuniversities, the SAMS has promoted the renewal of the national licence for the Cochrane Library until 2024.

-The national licence is financed by the SAMS, the Federal Office of Public Health (FOPH), as well as university libraries and hospitals.
+The national licence is financed by the SAMS, the Federal Office of Public Health (FOPH), the Swiss Medical Association (FMH) as well as university libraries and hospitals.

 Cochrane Crowd: Become a Cochrane citizen scientist

 Through its Cochrane Crowd project, Cochrane encourages anyone interested in science and research to contribute to its collection of systematic reviews.
 Citizen scientists are invited to identify studies that may be relevant for future Cochrane systematic reviews, learning to distinguish and identify randomised controlled trials from other types of studies.
 No expertise is required to participate in Cochrane Crowd, other than curiosity and a solid understanding of English.
 Join the community of more than 20 000 people around the world who have been tempted by the experience.

 The promotion of citizen science is one of the objectives of the Swiss Academies of Arts and Sciences for the period 2021 to 2024.